Atif-hub24/Bill-Optimization-System/README.md

-The README file for the Bill Optimization System repository currently outlines the project using npm for installation.
-Here is an updated version for a Python-based project:

-# Bill Optimization System

 ## Overview
 The Bill Optimization System is designed to help users optimize their utility bills by analyzing their usage patterns and suggesting cost-saving measures.